-The first Garage publication was the catalogue for Ilya and Emilia Kabakov’s 2008 exhibition marking the Museum’s opening in Konstantin Melnikov’s Constructivist former bus garage.
-Since then, the Museum has published over forty catalogues on artists—Anthony Gormley, Mark Rothko, John Baldessari, and Louise Bourgeois, among others—and group exhibitions, including Futurologia / Russian Utopias, The New Décor, 100 Years of Performance, Personal Choice, and Performance in Russia 1910–2010, and Proof: Francisco Goya, Sergei Eisenstein, Robert Longo.
+The first Garage publication was the catalogue for Ilya and Emilia Kabakov’s 2008 exhibition to mark the Museum’s opening.
+Since then, we have published over fifty exhibition catalogues and brochures on artists exhibited at Garage, including John Baldessari, Louise Bourgeois, Anthony Gormley, Takashi Murakami, and Mark Rothko, as well as catalogues of group exhibitions such as Futurologia / Russian Utopias, The New Décor, Personal Choice, Performance in Russia 1910–2010, and Proof: Francisco Goya, Sergei Eisenstein, Robert Longo.

-The Museum also conducts original research on lesser-known topics based on the rich resources of Garage Archive Collection.
-In 2012, Garage published Temporary Structures in Gorky Park: From Melnikov to Ban, followed in 2013 by Reconstruction, a two-part publication about the rich artistic life in Moscow from 1990 until the 2000s.
-In 2014, Garage produced publications to accompany the 100th anniversary of the opening the Russian Pavilion at the Venice Biennale, which was designed by renowned architect Alexei Shchusev.
+Garage also conducts original research and produces special publications on lesser-known topics based on the rich resources in Garage Archive Collection.
+In 2012, we published Temporary Structures in Gorky Park: From Melnikov to Ban, followed in 2013 by Reconstruction, a two-part publication that introduced the reader to Moscow’s vibrant art life in the 1990s.
+In 2016, we launched a series of books on Soviet modernist architecture, followed by the publication of Yuri Avvakumov’s important work on paper architecture, which was published in 2019.

-In 2017 Garage launched two new series of publications–GARAGE DANCE, dedicated to the history of modern and post-modern dance, and GARAGE.txt, which will include books written in Russian on contemporary culture, by scholars who have been awarded through the Museum’s special grant program.
+In 2017 Garage launched two new book series: GARAGE DANCE, on the history of modern and contemporary dance, and GARAGE.txt, which comprises books on contemporary culture written in Russian by scholars who have been awarded a publishing grant by Garage.

 Subscribe to our mailing list and get the latest news from Garage